lvpp/jcosmo-docs/docs/quickstart.md

  - `ln Gamma`: displays the logarithm of the activity coefficients (default)
  - `Excess`: displays the mixture excess properties
- - `Mixture`: displays the mixture properties, recalling excess Gibbs and Entropy differ from mixture Gibbs and Entropy
+ - `Mixing`: displays the mixing properties, recalling excess Gibbs and Entropy differ from mixing Gibbs and Entropy
  - `Dimensionless (1/RT)`: dimensionless (or divided by RT) properties are used (default), otherwise `J/mol` or `J/g` are used
  - `Mass based`: Use mass-based calculations instead of the default molar basis

 ## Sigma profiles

 A **sigma profile** is a molecule-specific distribution of charge density across a solute's surface, used in COSMO-based models to describe intermolecular interactions.
-It represents the fraction of the surface area associated with a given screening charge density (\( \sigma \)).
+It represents the portion of the surface area associated with a given screening charge density (\( \sigma \)).

+> Please note that the standard convention is to present **induced charge densities**.
+Under this convention, **hydrogen-bond donors** show **negative** induced densities, while **hydrogen-bond acceptors** appear **positive**.

 Now, let's view a **sigma profile** in JCOSMO.
 Simply navigate to the **`Profile`** tab and click **`Refresh`**—the profiles for all selected compounds will be displayed.